lambdaworks/zio-elasticsearch/README.md

 ### Typesafety with ZIO-prelude's NewType

-We use ZIO-prelude's NewType for `IndexName`, `DocumentId` and `Routing` in order to preserve type safety and have strings validated when these types are being created.
+We use ZIO Prelude's NewType for `IndexName`, `DocumentId` and `Routing` in order to preserve type safety.

 ```scala
 val indexName: IndexName = IndexName("test-es-index")